• Skip to primary navigation

 I don't recommend making any substitutions.
 However, here are a few possible ingredient swaps.

-• Light corn syrup.
-The only recommended substitutes for corn syrup (to be used in the caramel) are brown rice syrup and golden syrup (for my UK friends).
-Do not make any other substitutions or you will run the risk of your caramel setting up.
+• Light corn syrup. recommended substitutes for corn syrup (to be used in the caramel) are brown rice syrup and golden syrup (for my UK friends).

 • Heavy Cream.
 In the chocolate topping, heavy cream can be substituted with half and half.